khmarbaise/disco/README.md

 [foojay Disco API][discoapi].
 The basic idea of this project is having a
-[command line based][discoscripts] implementation which does not need installing any other requirements and works on more or less all platforms.
+[command line based][discoscripts] implementation which does not need supplemental tools to be installed to work.
+Apart from that it should work on more or less all platforms.

 The current implementation will consume the information of the API and printout the information to the console.

 ## Basic Idea

-Use the Foojay JDK Discovery API and print some usefull information on the console.
+Use the Foojay JDK Discovery API and print some useful information on the console.

 ## TODO

+* The output of `packages` has to many columns to fit usefully on the console.

 ## Examples

+### Distributions
 Here is an example for consuming the information of the `distributions` REST API end-point.
+The command is named `distributions` (abbreviated `di`):
 ```
 >./disco di
 URL: https://api.foojay.io/disco/v1.0/distributions